Baseballfan5303/Baseballfan5303.github.io/_posts/2021-04-23-My-Live-First-Thoughts-on-MLB-The-Show-21.md

 The Show 21.
 (I used a stopwatch to get the near exact minutes and seconds for fun!)

-\

 (1:00) Great intro!

-(2:00) I like that they give you the option to play one of three different play stylesâ€¦but let\'s see how they are.
+(2:00) I like that they give you the option to play one of three different play styles but let\'s see how they are.
 I will start with Simulation.

 (2:30) Time for practice!

-(2:50) I have to face the Dodgers as the Rangers in the practice gameâ€¦
+(2:50) I have to face the Dodgers as the Rangers in the practice game

 (6:20) Oh boy is pinpoint pitching gonna be interesting.